-After arrival in Penrith you will be met by the guides at the station or your accommodation.
-Everyone should aim to be in Penrith by 6:30pm in time for a welcome meal all together at 7:30pm
+After arrival in Carlisle you will be met by the guides at the station or your accommodation.
+Everyone should aim to be in Carlisle by 6:30pm in time for a welcome meal all together at 7:30pm

-Today we cross the Scottish border as we pass through Gretna, Annan and onto Dumfries and Thornhill.
-An easy start sees us on part of the Coast to Coast ride in the morning, and later on those of you who have completed the LEJOG ride with us will began to recognise the roads just before Dalston.
-There are some long flat sections to get stuck into in the afternoon, and after making our way through Dumfries we take quiet, undulating country roads to the pretty Scottish village of Thornhill
+Leaving Carlisle we cross the Scottish border as we pass through Gretna, Annan and onto Dumfries and Sanquhar.
+Heading out through Rickerby park on out of Carlisle, those of you who have completed the LEJOG ride with us will began to recognise the border roads (they’ve still not re-surfaced them!).
+There are some long flat sections to get stuck into in the afternoon, and after making our way through Dumfries we take quiet, undulating country roads, eventually passing the impressive Drumlanrig Castle and on to sleepy Sanquhar.

 A superb coastal road takes us northwards to Sannox Bay before cutting inland to the north coast of Arran where we will catch the ferry over to Kintyre.
 A cracking day with fantastic scenery takes us along Kintyre often hugging the coastline up to Oban.